dmp1ce/daveparrish.net/about.markdown

 title: About
 date: 2018-08-20 15:37:43
 ---
-I am a freelance web developer by profession and you can see my company website at [UpgradeYa.com](http://webpagedesigncompany.net).
-The purpose of this site is to share my more personal interests and projects.
+I am a freelance web developer by profession working primarily with [UpgradeYa](http://upgradeya.net).
+I also maintain a bunch of obscure open source projects, mostly hosted on [Github](https://github.com/dmp1ce).

 ## Family